ichiliu/ichiliu.github.io/_posts/study/2023-10-03-cissp-chapter21.md

 ## Advanced Threat Protection
 - Endpoint detection and response (EDR) packages go beyond traditional antimalware protection to help protect endpoints against attack.
 - Managed detection and response (MDR)
+  Combines antimalware capabilities with a managed service that reduces the burden on the IT team.
 - User and entity behavior analytics (UEBA) packages pay particular attention to user-based activity on endpoints and other devices.
 - UEBA tools differ from EDR capabilities in that UEBA has an analytic focus on the user, whereas EDR has an analytic focus on the endpoint.